gvmfhy/constitutional-seq/docs/gui_guide.md

-# GenBank Tool GUI Guide
+# Constitutional.seq GUI Guide

-The GenBank Tool now includes a modern graphical user interface built with PyQt5, providing an intuitive way to retrieve gene sequences without using the command line.
+Constitutional.seq includes a modern graphical user interface built with PyQt5, providing an intuitive way to retrieve canonical CDS sequences for mRNA therapeutics without using the command line.

 ## Launching the GUI